Ycm-The-Great/Code-for-the-project/README.md

 # I have a trained model.
 However I could not upload in the github website since it is too large.
 So is the trained data.

-# Please assign "should_load = True" when replicating the results!!!
+# Please assign "should_load = False" when replicating the results!!!